beezee/wp_headjs/readme.txt

 == Installation ==

-The easiest way is via Plugins->Add New from the left sidebar of your WP Admin, just search for category sticky posts.
+The easiest way is via Plugins->Add New from the left sidebar of your WP Admin, just search for headjs.